 Apart from this, there are other concerns about the increasing use of these new nicotine delivery devices:

-• It is likely there will be an uptake of e-cigarettes among people, especially children and adolescents, who would not otherwise use them.
+• It is likely there will be an uptake of e-cigarettes among people, especially children and adolescents, who would not otherwise use them

-• E-cigarettes contain substances such as formaldehyde, which can cause cancer, as well as various flavourings and other substances which may be harmful to health.
+• E-cigarettes contain substances such as formaldehyde which can cause cancer, as well as various flavourings and other substances which may be harmful to health

-• If e-cigarettes are used to reduce smoking, as opposed to quitting, there may be no overall benefit for health.
+• If e-cigarettes are used to reduce smoking, as opposed to quitting, there may be no overall benefit for health

-• There is no evidence which clearly shows that e-cigarettes are as effective as established cigarette quitting aids.
+• There is no evidence which clearly shows that e-cigarettes are as effective as established cigarette quitting aids

-While medical organisations and governments grapple with these issues, may I modestly suggest the following proposal:
+While medical organisations and governments grapple with these issues, I would modestly suggest the following completely safe alternative to smoking: not using nicotine at all, in any form.

 Text © Gabriel Symonds